 The academic performance is assessed on the following scale:

-If the score for the academic performance is below 3, the rest of the application will not be evaluated.
+If the score for the academic performance is below 3, the motivation letter and short academic text will not be evaluated.

 Your motivation to pursue a master’s degree in the master’s programme you are applying for will be assessed with the help of your motivation letter.